This page is for healthcare providers. For more general information, see our MRSA page.

 MRSA is not a reportable condition.

-To report MRSA-positive lab cultures, visit our Report Notifiable Conditions page, or call (253) 798-6534.
+To report a MRSA-positive lab culture, use our webpage or call us at (253) 798-6534.

 - Guidelines for evaluation and management of community-associated methicillin-resistant Staphylococcus aureus skin and soft tissue infections in outpatient settings.

 - What's happening with MRSA in Pierce County?

 - Clinical practice guidelines for the treatment of methicillin-resistant Staphylococcus aureus infections.

 - Protect yourself against MRSA flyer (also available in Spanish).